mlochbaum/ILanguage/doc/introduction.md

 * A quasiquote, set off by backquotes and currently undefined.

 Numbers and strings are constants; when applied as operators they'll return themselves.
-Names can represent anything, as can quasiquotes, although neither of these are implemented yet.
-Soon... very soon...
+Names can represent anything, as can quasiquotes.
 Builtins are the soul of I. They provide all the functionality you need to build functions.
 No lambdas... no "define" constructs... just builtins.